ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/01-hello-world.md

 {% endhighlight %}

 # Run the App
 When you run the application it will execute on your computer, and thanks to Johnny-Five, it will connect with your board and work directly with it.
-Basically, your computer is acting as a hub and communicating via Wi-Fi with the Photon as one of potentilly many devices (or spokes).
-In a future lab you will deploy the Node.js application to another device (like a Rasberry Pi 2) which will act as the hub and connect to multiple spoke devices.
+Basically, your computer is acting as a hub and communicating via Wi-Fi with the Photon as one of potentially many devices (or spokes).
+In a future lab you will deploy the Node.js application to another device (like a Raspberry Pi 2) which will act as the hub and connect to multiple spoke devices.

 Open a terminal window (Mac OS X) or Node.js command prompt (Windows) and execute the following commands (replace c:\Development\IoTLabs with the path that leads to your labs folder):